-(4) [A description of any policy provisions that exclude, eliminate, restrict, reduce, limit, delay or in any other manner operate to qualify payment of the benefits described in Paragraph (3) above.]
+(4) [A clear description of any provisions that exclude, eliminate, restrict, reduce, limit, delay or in any other manner operate to qualify payment of the benefits described in Paragraph (3) above.
+Proper disclosure of benefits that vary according to the type of accidental cause shall be made in accordance with Section 8A(13) of this regulation.]

-(5) [A description of policy provisions respecting renewability or continuation of coverage, including age restrictions or any reservations of right to change premiums.]
+(5) [A clear description of provisions respecting renewability or continuation of coverage, including age restrictions or any reservations of right to change premiums.]

-K. Specified Disease or Specified Accident Coverage (Outline of Coverage)
+F. Specified Disease or Specified Accident Coverage (Outline of Coverage)

-An outline of coverage in the form prescribed below shall be issued in connection with policies or certificates meeting the standards of Sections 7J and K of this regulation.
+An outline of coverage in the form prescribed below shall be issued in connection with policies or certificates meeting the standards of Sections 8E and F of this regulation.
 The coverage shall be identified by the appropriate bracketed title.
 The items included in the outline of coverage must appear in the sequence prescribed:

 [COMPANY NAME]

-[SPECIFIED DISEASE] [SPECIFIED ACCIDENT] COVERAGE

-THIS [POLICY] [CERTIFICATE] PROVIDES LIMITED BENEFITS

-BENEFITS PROVIDED ARE SUPPLEMENTAL AND

-ARE NOT INTENDED TO COVER ALL MEDICAL EXPENSES
+Specified Disease or Specified Accident Coverage (Outline of Coverage)

+The benefits in this [policy] [certificate] are limited.
+They are intended to supplement your other health insurance coverage.

+They are not intended to cover all expenses.

 OUTLINE OF COVERAGE

-(1) This coverage is designed only as a supplement to a comprehensive health insurance policy and should not be purchased unless you have this underlying coverage.
-Persons covered under Medicaid should not purchase it.
-Read the Buyer’s Guide to Specified Disease Insurance to review the possible limits on benefits in this type of coverage.
+(1) Read the Buyer’s Guide to Specified Disease Insurance to review the possible limits on benefits in this type of coverage.

+Drafting Note: States should review whether they have the Buyer’s Guide to Specified Disease Insurance referenced above.
+If they do, the state should determine if it is up to date before requiring such a guide to be provided.
+If the state does not have such a guide, then the state should revise this outline of coverage accordingly.

-(2) Read Your [policy] [certificate][Outline of Coverage] Carefully—This outline of coverage provides a very brief description of the important features of coverage.
-This is not the insurance contract and only the actual policy provisions will control.
-The policy itself sets forth in detail the rights and obligations of both you and your insurance company.
-It is, therefore, important that you READ YOUR [POLICY] [CERTIFICATE] CAREFULLY !
+(2) Read your [policy] [certificate] carefully.
+This outline of coverage briefly describes your coverage’s important features.
+It is not the insurance contract.
+The [policy] [certificate] details your rights and obligations and those of your insurance company.
+It is important that you read your [policy] [certificate] carefully!

-(3) [Specified disease][Specified accident] coverage is designed to provide, to persons insured, restricted coverage paying benefits ONLY when certain losses occur as a result of [specified diseases] or [specified accidents].
+(3) [Specified disease][Specified accident] coverage is designed to pay limited benefits as a result of the diagnosis or treatment [of a covered disease] or [resulting from a specifically identified type of accident].
 Coverage is not provided for basic hospital, basic medical-surgical, or major medical expenses.

-(4) [A brief specific description of the benefits, including dollar amounts.]

-Drafting Note: The above description of benefits shall be stated clearly and concisely, andshall include a description of any deductible or copayment provisions applicable to the benefits described.
-Proper disclosure of benefits that vary according to accidental cause shall be made in accordance with Section 7A(13) of this regulation.
+(4) [Brief, but clear and specific, description of the benefits, including dollar amounts and a description of any deductible or copayment provisions applicable to the benefits described.]
+Proper disclosure of benefits that vary according to accidental cause shall be made in accordance with Section 8A(13) of this regulation.

-L. Limited Benefit Health Coverage (Outline of Coverage)
+G. Limited Benefit Health Coverage (Outline of Coverage)

-An outline of coverage, in the form prescribed below, shall be issued in connection with policies or certificates which do not meet the minimum standards of Sections 7B, C, D, E, F, G, I and K of this regulation.
+An outline of coverage, in the form prescribed below, shall be issued in connection with policies or certificates which do not meet the minimum standards of Sections 8B, D and G of this regulation.
 The items included in the outline of coverage must appear in the sequence prescribed:

 [COMPANY NAME]

-LIMITED BENEFIT HEALTH COVERAGE

-BENEFITS PROVIDED ARE SUPPLEMENTAL AND

-ARE NOT INTENDED TO COVER ALL MEDICAL EXPENSES
+Limited Benefit Health Coverage

+The benefits in this [policy] [certificate] are limited.
+They are intended to supplement your other health insurance coverage.

+They are not intended to cover all expenses.

 OUTLINE OF COVERAGE

-(1) Read Your [Policy][Certificate] Carefully—This outline of coverage provides a very brief description of the important features of your policy.
-This is not the insurance contract and only the actual policy provisions will control.
-The policy itself sets forth in detail the rights and obligations of both you and your insurance company.
-It is, therefore, important that you READ YOUR[POLICY][CERTIFICATE] CAREFULLY !
+(1) Read your [policy][certificate] carefully.
+This outline of coverage briefly describes your coverage’s important features.
+It is not the insurance contract.
+The [policy] [certificate] itself details your rights and obligations and those of your insurance company.
+It is important that you read your [policy] [certificate] carefully!

-(2) Limited benefit health coverage is designed to provide, to persons insured, limited or supplemental coverage .
+(2) Limited benefit health coverage pays limited benefits.
+This [policy] [certificate] is not major medical insurance and does not replace it.

-(3) [A brief specific description of the benefits, including dollar amounts.]

-Drafting Note: The above description of benefits shall be stated clearly and concisely, and shall include a description of any deductible or copayment provisions applicable to the benefits described.
-Proper disclosure of benefits that vary according to accidental cause shall be made in accordance with Section 7A(13) of this regulation.
+(3) [Brief, but clear and specific, description of the benefits, including dollar amounts and a description of any deductible or copayment provisions applicable to the benefits described.]